Almarch/NLP-from-a-PC/README.md

 It consists in a stack of services, listed in the `docker-compose.yml` file.

-Basically, it encompasses an UI and an inference service.
-A custom agentic proxy intercepts the requests between these services, processes them, and eventually augments them from information from a vector DB.
+In a nutshell, it encompasses an UI and an inference service.
+A custom agentic proxy intercepts the requests between these services, processes them, and eventually augments them with information from a vector DB.

 The models have been selected with respect to their minimalism, performance and multilingualism.